etranchell/Weather-Forecast/README.md

 ## Installation

-Deployed through Heroku at
+Deployed through Netlify at

 ## Usage

 Go to the website at     .
-Then search for the city that you want to know the current weather as well as forecast.
+Then search for the city that you want to know the current weather of, as well as the forecast.
 The search results will show both in a easy to read table.

-Screen shot of website showing search results activetly deployed on Heroku.
+Screen shot of website showing search results activetly deployed on Netlify.